survivejs/site/posts/06-react-books.md

 [Descubre React](https://leanpub.com/descubre-react) by [Javi Jiménez](http://soyjavi.com/) is a Spanish introduction to React.
 It has 83 pages and its minimum price is $12.49 VAT excluded.

 If you want a Spanish introduction to React, here's your only option at the moment.

+### Thinking in React

+[Thinking in React](https://www.thinkinginreact.xyz/) by K-2052 is a work in progress introduction to React.
+At the moment it's available digitally.
+The price starts from $10 and rises by a dollar each time a new chapter is released.

 ### Pengenalan ReactJS